pragnya2005/SkillLab_Proj-2026-RPi_Pirates/README.md

 # 6. System Design, Sketches and Visual Planning

 ## 6.1 Concept sketch
+The sketch illustrates the user interface flow and screen layout of the ping pong game.
+It begins with a simple home screen displaying the game title and a play button, ensuring ease of navigation.
+The next screen allows the user to select between single-player (mouse or AI-based opponent) and two-player mode (keyboard controls).
+A level selection screen follows, offering options such as easy, medium, and hard, which affect gameplay speed.
+The main gameplay screen includes paddles on both sides, a moving ball, and a centrally positioned scoreboard that tracks points up to a maximum of five.
+Finally, a winner screen is displayed once a player reaches the target score, with an option to replay the game.
+The design focuses on clarity, simplicity, and intuitive interaction for an engaging user experience.
 <img src="images/sketch.jpeg" width="600" />

 ## 6.2 Labeled flow diagram
+The flowchart represents the logical sequence of operations in the ping pong game system.
+The process begins with the start state, followed by the home screen where the user initiates the game by clicking the play button.
+The user then selects the game mode (single-player or two-player).
+If two-player mode is chosen, player names are entered.
+Next, the user selects the difficulty level (easy, medium, or hard), after which the game begins with a countdown.
+During gameplay, the system continuously updates ball movement, paddle positions, and scores.
+A decision condition checks whether any player has reached the winning score (5 points).
+If not, the game continues; otherwise, the winner is declared.
+The system then provides an option to replay or return to the home screen, completing the cycle.
 **Insert image below:**
 <img src="images/flow.jpeg" width="600" />